grumpyjames/birding-almanac/blog/inaugural-birds-with-friends/inaugural-birds-with-friends.md

 Onward, directly into the wind, with several stops where a larger bush, tree or shrub provides a bit of shelter.
-AB1 accidentally builds a bit of a lead and catches a brief sighting of a Cuckoo's arse.
+AB1 accidentally builds a bit of a lead and catches a brief sighting of a Cuckoo's backside.
 This is widely disbelieved, probably correctly - it was a very brief view.

 As the reedbed grows in height to the right of this path, so does the